 4.1 Please describe any protections/prohibitions relating to the conduct of persons or businesses (e.g., manufacturers/retailers) which sell or supply goods and services to consumers ("Conduct").
-For example, misleading and deceptive conduct, unconscionable conduct, etc.
+For example, misleading and deceptive Conduct, unconscionable Conduct, etc.

-The Consumer Contract Act regulates unjust solicitations (misleading, overwhelming) and unjust contractual provisions for consumers.
+The Consumer Contract Act covers "consumer contracts", i.e., contracts entered into between a consumer and a business, excluding labour contracts, and regulates unjust solicitations (misleading, overwhelming) and unjust contractual provisions for consumers.